valentynkt/BackendGarden/content/Mind-Llama/Quest3.md

 The Metaverse, once the laughing stock of the tech industry, is making a comeback in a big way.

+they have the data

 story of the double baby
 Pansychism def
 Fundamental ideas changing
 ideas -> AI -> mechanization of manifestation

+spatial ai
+oculus insight
+SLAM